 Working with environment artists, technical artists, technical level designers and narrative designers (often situated in other studios worldwide) to ensure all content runs smoothly, adheres to art direction, and makes sense in terms of narrative and world logic

-Maintaining communication with other studios to ensure we are aligned with direction and keeping the quality up to standard
+Pushing for constant and open communication with other studios and departments to ensure we are aligned with direction and keeping the quality high

 Maintaining the health of my content, including bugfixing and polish